-Join Scott Hargis for an in-depth discussion in this video Photographing the back exterior of a residence, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Photographing the back exterior of a residence, part of Learning Real Estate Photography.

 - Well, that's it for the interiors.…Now, we didn't film absolutely every photo…that I made in there, but you did see everything…that was unique and interesting and we'll…throw the entire setup at the end,…so you can see what our complete take on…a house like that looks like.…But now, it's time to come out and do the exteriors.…And according to my plan that I mapped out…at the beginning, I'm coming out backyard first,…and then we'll wrap on the font yard.…And I know, because I scouted this earlier,…that I've got a pretty good shot waiting for me,…from over here, looking back at this…really nice deck and trellis back here.…

 So, first things first, we'll find…a place to put the camera.…And what I'm trying to be mindful of out here…is that I've got these columns, you know,…that their covered in vines that support this trellis.…It's all very pretty, but I want to be mindful…of what's ecluding what, and make sure that…I'm not covering up something that I really…want to be able to see in the background,…or there may be something back there that's…